10 Snakes With Bats In Their Diets

 Source: iNaturalist user Juan Cruzado Cortés – CC BY-SA 4.0

-Even though the two probably diverged before the dinosaur extinction, Pseudelaphe flavirufa has evolved similar bat-hunting techniques to a Cuban boa.
-They too fasten their tails to stalactites and dangle down, waiting for bats to pass.
+Even though the two species probably diverged before the dinosaur extinction, Pseudelaphe flavirfura has evolved similar bat-hunting tactics to the Cuban boa.
+They have the skills to fasten their tails to stalactites and dangle down, waiting for flapping bats to pass just after sunset.
 Yellow-red ratsnakes have the strength to lift the entire upper two thirds of their body while still dangling.
-Another strategy is to venture deeper into caves, into dark crannies where the bats’ range of movement is restricted.
-The horrific Kantemó Bat Cave of Mexico is home to 70 members of this species, and another base is the Brandon Hill Cave of Honduras.
-Yellow-red ratnakes consume their bats headfirst and can complete swallowing in 9 minutes.
+Another of their strategies is to venture deeper into caves, into tighter, darker crannies where bats face restrictions to their movements.

 7 Amazon tree boa